smittytone/PreviewYaml/README.md

 - 1.2.0 *Unreleased*
     - Make the alphabetical sorting of keys optional.
 Default: do sort.
     - Make the display of key colon symbols a setting.
 Default: do not show.
-    - Allow users to choose the colours of strings and special values (NAN, ±INF).
+    - Allow users to choose the colours of strings and special values (NaN, ±INF).
 - 1.1.5 *14 February 2023*
     - Fix regression affecting thumbnails of large documents.
 - 1.1.4 *21 January 2023*